ivan-kleshnin/reactive-polyglot/README.md

 ## Operators

-Current ordering is subjective: from most common operators to less common.
+Current ordering is subjective: from most common operators to less common.<br/>
+Operator counterparts are not expected to be fully equivalent.<br/>
+"Kinda the same" is the current definition.

 ### Create